Federation era religion which developed into modern Sophic League Sophism

 Along with Universalism one of the most influential religions in the Sephirotic Empires.
-Sophism is a combination of ancient wisdom and galactic insights; a synthesis of scientific, spiritual, philosophical, and magical approaches.
+Sophism is a combination of ancient wisdom and galactic insights; a synthesis of scientific, spiritual, philosophical, and mystical approaches.
 It is eclectic, and draws from a wide range of religions and philosophies, with a strong cosmopagan and hermetopagan approach.
 Throughout its thousands of years of history (dating back to the early days of the First Federation) Sophism has maintained a spiritual eclecticism and tolerance, exploring and assimilating what is compatible and valuable from the Traditions with which it comes into contact, and sharing its own insights with other Traditions, to maintain a sense of unity between different religions.

 Sophism was founded by Lucidia Mirnas Miranda (983 - ?1215 ), of the Miranda Clade of Superiors.
 Growing up in a family of A-life Administrators and nominal Cosmists in Ceres City around the turn of the second millennium AT, young Lucidia's empathic charisma and precocious wisdom, did not seem at first exceptional.
-Her family had a long history of tweaking and eugenicisation, going back all the way through the Dark Ages (where they lived on the blue-goo defended Miranda Ecopolis, one of a number of Cis-Uranus habitats to survive the nanoswarms, hence the clade name) to the late Interplanetary Age.
+Her family had a long history of tweaking and eugenicisation, going back all the way through the Dark Ages (where they lived on the blue-goo defended Miranda Ecopolis, one of a number of Cis-Uranus habitats to survive the Technocalypse, hence the clade name) to the late Interplanetary Age.
 Nor was her love of study of the Classics and Comparative Religion considered strange.
-What was more unusual was her psychic and spiritual visions, so evocatively described in her autobiographical interactive, A Life (the title itself being a pun on her family profession, although, in typical Lucidia style, the pun only makes sense in the archaic terran language of English).
+What was more unusual was her psychic and spiritual visions, so evocatively described in her autobiographical interactive, A Life (the title itself being a pun on her family profession, although, in typical Lucidia style, the pun only makes sense in the archaic terran language of //English//).
 At the age of fifteen, Lucidia announced to her startled family that she was leaving home and the a-life profession to "care for the ills of the cosmos".
 There followed a ten year peripatetic career during which she built up a following of young and old, organic and cyborg, dedicated to a more compassionate approach to the universe and all sentient beings.
 It was during this period also that her classic theological and spiritual interactives were recorded, including The Soul of the Universe, Enlightenment and Compassion, A New Model of the Cosmos What is Sophism?, The Light Within, and The Realisation of Mahakaruna.

 By 1010 Lucidia was already considered the Avatar of the Universe by her enthusiastic followers, who had already made her non-profit Sophist Institute into a religion.
 While she only mildly rebuked this attitude in her public announcements, cliological analysis, critical reading of surviving emails, and (when purged of polemic) a number of critical contemporary reports, all indicate she was not at all happy with this state of affairs, and saw the cult of personality as something that could only distract from the development of Compassion and realisation of the Inner Light.

 In the following decades she became increasingly reclusive, her public and ecclesiastic announcements rarer, and the disciples she would see in person fewer.
-However, her extraordinarily well-crafted Virtuals and a-lifes continued to work hard guiding the Sophist community and correcting wrong approaches (fundamentalism and violence towards others were particularly abhorrent).
-In fact they did this so well that many Sophists developed the belief that these virtuals were themselves divine.
+However, her extraordinarily well-crafted Infomorphs and a-lifes continued to work hard guiding the Sophist community and correcting wrong approaches (fundamentalism and violence towards others were particularly abhorrent).
+In fact they did this so well that many Sophists developed the belief that these infomorphs were themselves divine.

 In 1225 Lucidia's grieving cortege announced that their Teacher had died during a nanite accident.
 Curiously, no trace of her body was found, apart from a few grams of somatic material that apparently escaped the goo.
 Equally curiously, the same partial remnants were discovered of two of her closest confidants, both apparently killed in the same accident.
 The nanite safety protocols had been deliberately disengaged from within, but only for a 2 hour time period, so as not to endanger anyone who might enter after that time, which made for a rather thoughtful assassin were this an assassination attempt.
 It was inevitable that among Sophists and Non-Sophists alike the belief would develop that Lucidia had grown weary of the endless adulation of her followers, and staged her own death.
 This despite the fact that no spaceship was seen leaving her orbital between the time of her last sighting and her supposed death.